do not click

 Klaus Iglberger

-On Day 3 at in Track A (Saphir Room)
+On Day 3 at (CET/Berlin) in Track A [Saphir Room and online]

 How is a function call resolved?
 How does the compiler find the right function and how does the compiler choose from a set of available functions?
 This talk will give an overview of the individual steps taken during the resolution of a function call.
 It will primarily focus on the different kinds of name lookup, argument deduction, and on overload resolution.
 Attendees will gain insight into the mechanics of (un-)qualified lookup, argument dependent lookup, two-phase lookup, name hiding, SFINAE, (viable) candiate functions, and ambiguous function calls.
 They will leave the talk with a much better understanding of the (sometimes surprising) details of function calls.